DanielWestrich/search-phrases/README.md

 # search-phrases
-This program allows a user to search through myriad files for an inputted phrase
+This program allows a user to search through myriad files for an inputted phrase.